Data innovation for development, from idea to proof-of-concept

 *References to Kosovo shall be understood to be in the context of Security Council resolution 1244 (1999).

-Benjamin Kumpf Jennifer Colville Blog post Europe & the CIS Arab states Innovation Sustainable development Poverty reduction and inequality Trade Governance and peacebuilding Vasko Popovski Milica Begovic
+Benjamin Kumpf Jennifer Colville Blog post Europe & Central Asia Arab states Innovation Sustainable development Poverty reduction and inequality Trade Governance and peacebuilding Vasko Popovski Milica Begovic